-Professional Mental Health Counseling-Addictions programs offer unique and innovative training for students interested in working with a diverse range of addiction-related problems.
-Funding cutbacks, both nationally and at the state level, have increased the demand for qualified counselors prepared with graduate-level knowledge and skills specific to the treatment of clients with overlapping mental health and addiction problems.
-The Lewis & Clark Professional Mental Health Counseling-Addictions programs are committed to offering our students the best available instruction and training in mental health and addiction counseling, with a focus on dual diagnosis.
-Reflective of the broad range of addictive behaviors that impact client populations, the curriculum also offers pre-certification coursework for working with clients who experience eating disorders and problem gambling.
-Our curriculum is based on nationally validated competencies for addiction counselors and is designed to include the latest evidencebased and supported information regarding all facets of addiction counseling.
-Similarly, knowledge and sensitivity concerning issues related to family, culture, ethnicity, gender, and spirituality are of the utmost importance.
+Our programs in Professional Mental Health Counseling -Addictions offer unique and innovative training for students interested in working with a diverse range of mental health and addiction-related problems.
+Funding cutbacks, both nationally and at the state level, have increased the demand for qualified counselors prepared with graduate-level knowledge and skills specific to the treatment of clients with co-occuring mental health and addiction problems.
+Our programs are committed to offering students the best available instruction and training for both mental health and addiction counseling, with a focus on dual diagnosis.
+Reflective of the broad range of challenges that impact client populations, the curriculum also offers pre-certification coursework in eating disorders and problem gambling.
+Our curriculum is based on nationally validated competencies for professional mental health and addiction counselors and is designed to include the latest evidence-based and supported information regarding all facets of addiction counseling.
+Based on the principles of social justice, knowledge and sensitivity concerning issues related to physical ability, culture, race/ethnicity, social and political processes, power and privilege, class, socioeconomic status, exile/migration status, religious and spiritual beliefs, language, education, gender, sexual orientation, age, and spirituality are of the utmost importance.